 - WDL/JSON - workflow (batch) analysis component (if applicable)

 - Must be uploaded to a designated git repository owned by the collaborator.
 It can then be pulled into Dockstore and exported to a Terra workspace.
 If a repo isn’t available, the WDL and json can be uploaded to the Terra Method Repository.

 - A ReadMe text file describing the contents of the git repo (if applicable).

 - All workflows should be imported to the designated workspace with all the attributes pre configured and ready to execute.

-- Workspaces containing multiple workflows that need to be run sequentially will have the name include the sequence in which the workflows need to be run with #-name.
+- Workspaces containing multiple workflows that need to be run sequentially should have the name include the sequence in which the workflows need to be run with #-name.
 Example: “1-workflow, 2-workflow”

 - Jupyter Notebook - interactive analysis component (if applicable)